awsdocs/amazon-sagemaker-developer-guide/doc_source/howitworks-create-ws.md

    1. For **Elastic Inference**, choose an inference accelerator type to associate with the notebook instance if you plan to conduct inferences from the notebook instance, or choose **none**\.
 For information about elastic inference, see [Use Amazon SageMaker Elastic Inference \(EI\) ](ei.md)\.

    1. For **Platform Identifier**, choose a platform type to create the notebook instance on\.
-This platform type dictates the Operating System that your notebook instance is created with\.
+This platform type dictates the Operating System and the JupyterLab version that your notebook instance is created with\.
 For information about platform identifier type, see [Amazon Linux 2 vs Amazon Linux notebook instances](nbi-al2.md)\.
+For information about JupyterLab versions, see [JupyterLab versioning](nbi-jl.md)\.

    1. \(Optional\) **Additional configuration** lets advanced users create a shell script that can run when you create or start the instance\.
 This script, called a lifecycle configuration script, can be used to set the environment for the notebook or to perform other functions\.
 For information, see [Customize a Notebook Instance Using a Lifecycle Configuration Script](notebook-lifecycle-config.md)\.

    1. \(Optional\) **Additional configuration** also lets you specify the size, in GB, of the ML storage volume that is attached to the notebook instance\.
 You can choose a size between 5 GB and 16,384 GB, in 1 GB increments\.
 You can use the volume to clean up the training dataset or to temporarily store validation or other data\.

+   1. \(Optional\) For **Minimum IMDS Version**, select a version from the dropdown list\.
+If this value is set to v1, both versions can be used with the notebook instance\.
+If v2 is selected, then only IMDSv2 can be used with the notebook instance\.
+For information about IMDSv2, see [Use IMDSv2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html)\.

    1. For **IAM role**, choose either an existing IAM role in your account that has the necessary permissions to access SageMaker resources or choose **Create a new role**\.
 If you choose **Create a new role**, SageMaker creates an IAM role named `AmazonSageMaker-ExecutionRole-YYYYMMDDTHHmmSS`\.
 The AWS managed policy `AmazonSageMakerFullAccess` is attached to the role\.
 The role provides permissions that allow the notebook instance to call SageMaker and Amazon S3\.